mschmidtCS/mschmidtCS/README.md

 - 🎓 Education: Bachelor’s Degree in Cybersecurity at Maryville University of Saint Louis
 - 🏙️ Based in: St. Louis, MO
 - 🛡️ Passionate about cybersecurity, threat detection, and risk mitigation
-- 🧠 Always learning — currently exploring [insert tech or topic, e.g., "cloud security" or "ethical hacking"]
+- 🧠 Always learning — currently exploring security administration techniques and malware analysis

 ---